USDA delays deadline for farmer aid to offset tariff losses

 "People didn't have time to get all this done, and then the government shutdown happened," said John Newton, chief economist with the American Farm Bureau.
 "This is very, very welcome."

-Farmers can apply online for the aid, but Purdue noted they couldn't complete the application because the USDA's Farm Service Agency has been closed since Dec.
-28. Under Purdue's new order, the application deadline will be extended by an equal number of days to the business days the government was partially closed.
+Farmers can apply online for the aid, but Perdue noted they couldn't complete the application because the USDA's Farm Service Agency has been closed since Dec.
+28. Under Perdue's new order, the application deadline will be extended by an equal number of days to the business days the government was partially closed.

 Newton said the shutdown also meant growers who had questions about the process couldn't reach out to USDA employees.